English 330 Online: Interdisciplinary Writing

 - Due Week 13: Friday, April 26 @ 9 AM

 - Logs and meeting draft deadlines are assessed by the professor.

 - Logs should show writing is thinking, meaning perfunctory, simple responses will not be highly rewarded.

 - Logs are a space to work through your ideas as you develop projects.

 - Logs provide an opportunity to reflect and learn from your experiences.

 - Logs must be completed each week and on time or your final portfolio can be rejected.

-- Logs are checked each week to see if you have met deadlines.
+- Logs are checked each week to see if you have met deadlines and followed instructions.
 Note: Feedback rarely given at this point.
 Please set up meeting if you desire feedback.

 - Logs are formally assessed twice during the semester and written feedback is given.